Cultural Essays on Theater & Performance

 Motherhood, Race, and Religion Collide in “La Violecion of My PapiYon” - 2018

-3Views Guest Curating
+3Views on Theater Guest Curating

 In February of 2024, Pugh guest curated an issue of 3Views on Theater, covering Woolly Mammoth Theatre Company’s world premiere production of The Sensational Sea Mink-ettes.